january1073/vigenere_cipher_encryption/README.md

 # vigenere_cipher_encryption
-Encrypt with the Vigenere cipher (non-alphabetic characters remain unencrypted).
+Encrypt using the Vigenere Cipher (non-alphabetic characters remain unencrypted).

 Practice project as part of the UCCS specialization “Applied Cryptography”.